pitt-crc/keystone-api/README.md

 |-------------------|------------------------|--------------------------------------------------------------------------------|
 | `DEBUG`           | `False`                | Enable or disable debug mode.                                                  |
 | `EMAIL_FILE_PATH` | `<INSTALL_DIR>/email/` | In debug mode, emails are written to disk instead of being issued to a server. |

+## Developer Notes

+The following section details useful information for application contributors.

+## Debug Mode

+Running the application in debug mode enables/disables various features to aid in the development process.
+In addition to enabling the standard debugging behavior provided by Django:
+  - A `/docs` page is enabled with full API documentation for the parent application
+  - User permissions are disabled for all API endpoints
+  - A web GUI is enabled for easier interaction with API endpoints
+  - Tracebacks are provided in the browser when an excepting occurs (a Django standard)